The rules on driving during lockdown differ depending on where you live in the UK, and are regularly updated.

 Please note that this video was created before lockdown rules were relaxed, and so the information on when you can and can't drive may be out of date.
 However, the video also contains useful and and current advice on staying safe while driving.

 Steps you should take to protect yourself and others if you drive during the COVID-19 outbreak include:

 If you do have an incident, bear in mind that the usual services you rely on may be operating differently to usual, and some may be closed.

 Breakdown services are still running.
-If you need to call one out, make sure you maintain the usual social distancing rules with the repair person.
+If you need to call one out, make sure you maintain the with the repair person.
 You may be asked to do things slightly differently to normal; for example, if your car needs to be towed, you are unlikely to be able to ride in the recovery vehicle.

 Several breakdown providers, including the AA and the RAC, are offering free breakdown assistance to NHS workers travelling to or from work, even if they have not paid for cover.

 The offer applies to anyone with an NHS ID card, covering 1.5 million NHS workers in the UK, including cleaners, nurses, porters and surgeons.

 Don't drive your car if you think something's wrong with it - get it fixed first.
 Many garages will still be open for urgent repairs.

 Any accidents on the road requiring treatment will add to the pressures on the NHS, and you would be putting yourself under greater risk of contracting the virus by needing treatment for injuries caused by an accident.